neiltait/medex_web_pub/README.md

 - REFRESH_PERIOD - the amount of time between retrieving a refresh token from OKTA (in seconds)
 - LOGOUT_IF_IDLE_PERIOD - the amount of time before a forced logout
 - REQUIRE_HTTPS - set to False for local development
+- SECRET_KEY - set this to an arbitrary string

 An additional optional environment variable can be set, LOCAL.
 This variable can be set to True or False (default), setting it to True will cause the CMS to use its on internal mock API for all requests.

+#### Browser Cookies

+To access the projects front-end when running the server locally, you need to add the following (blank) cookie files to the browser you will be using:

+`medex_id_token`
+`medex_auth_token`

+One way these can be easily added to your browser (if you are using chrome), is to use the ['cookie inspector' extension](https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn?hl=en).
+This will add an extra tab to the chrome developer console ('Cookies'), which lets you view, delete or add cookies.
+To add the blank cookies listed above, simply right-click anywhere in the cookie list and select 'Add New Cookie'.

 #### Starting the server